Menu

 Palmer Cultural Center and Şahenk Fine Arts Center (Horst Dürrschmidt Gallery)

-This year’s Visual Art Exhibition will include a wide variety of artworks produced by Elementary School students (guided by Ms. Caroline Rossi); Middle School students (Ms. Simona Bellini and Ms. Brigit Hurst); and High School students in the disciplines of drawing and painting (Mr. Martyn Dukes and Ms. Megan Pendleton), photography (Mr. Frank Long), architecture and design (Mr. Thomas Wong), and ceramics (Ms. Hurst).
-All members of the TASIS community are very welcome to stop by the Palmer Cultural Center and the Horst Dürrschmidt Gallery to view the excellent work.
+This year’s Visual Art Exhibition included a wide variety of artworks produced by Elementary School students (guided by Ms. Caroline Rossi); Middle School students (Ms. Simona Bellini and Ms. Brigit Hurst); and High School students in the disciplines of drawing and painting (Mr. Martyn Dukes and Ms. Megan Pendleton), photography (Mr. Frank Long), architecture and design (Mr. Thomas Wong), and ceramics (Ms. Hurst).
+Click on the links below to take a walk through the entire exhibition and see more photos.

 Performing Arts Showcase: Wild

-This year we present a captivating new concept: Wild tells the story of four animals, once trapped in a circus, who break free and embark on an adventurous journey through unfamiliar worlds.
+Guided by Director of Performing Arts Erika Cramp and a dedicated team of performing arts teachers, students from the TASIS Elementary School, Middle School, High School, and Faculty performed beautifully in the showcase, which told the story of four animals, once trapped in a circus, who break free and embark on an adventurous journey through unfamiliar worlds.
 Along the way, they explore the bustling energy of a city, the excitement of an amusement park, the thrill of a sports arena, and the curiosity of a school.
 Through these eye-opening experiences, they ultimately discover the place where they truly belong.

 Subscribe to our YouTube channel to receive alerts as new videos are published.